 However, the voter referendum may be the most logical path forward for Florida sports betting.
-It won’t happen in 2022, however.
+Although it won’t happen in 2023.

 Meanwhile, DraftKings and FanDuel are seizing the opportunity, each spending over $10 million towards an initiative to expand Florida sports betting beyond tribal lands.